Firmware Compilation Guide

 Important Note

-- This option is used to force specific GPIO pins to a defined logic level when the microcontroller starts up.
+- This option is used to force the level state of specific GPIO pins when the microcontroller starts.

-- You need to switch to English input mode; otherwise, firmware compilation will fail.
+- You need to switch to English input mode, otherwise the firmware cannot be compiled.

 -